We've spent nearly a year testing different camping pillows. Here are our results. Which is the best camping pillow?

 This means that you get a big pillow that's small to transport to the campsite.

-Unlike a normal inflatable pillow, it comes with a soft cotton cover and Isofill Premium stuffing.
-This means it feels soft and has a comfortable compression when you use it.
+Unlike a normal inflatable pillow, it has a soft cotton cover and Isofill Premium stuffing.
+This means it feels soft and has comfortable compression when you use it.

-Also, unlike a normal inflatable pillow, there’s no noise due to the filling.
-It feels much more like a regular pillow, and you can easily adjust how thick you like it by the amount of air you inflate it with.
+Also, unlike a normal inflatable pillow, the filling makes no noise.
+It feels much more like a regular pillow, and you can easily adjust how thick you like it by how much air you inflate it.